up42/up42-py/docs/analytics_workflow.md

 <br>

-!!!
-Success "Success!"
-Also see the advanced examples & code reference or continue with the [Advanced Section](structure.md) chapter!
+⏭️ Continue with the [Advanced Section](structure.md) or see the advanced examples & code reference.